"Training the entire person by training the entire artist."

 A note from director, Matthew C. Donnell:

 I received my start in the Preparatory Dance Program, and I am honored to serve and continue the legacy.
-In the few short months since becoming Director, I have seen the Preparatory Dance Program make incredible advances.
-We have achieved national recognition in Dance Teacher Magazine, beefed up our schedule to include a wider aray of classes, and have added three new productions for our students.
-Recently we received excellent coverage by the Winston-Salem Journal, further cementing our place as the Piedmont's most established ballet conservatory for elementary and middle school students.
+In the past year since becoming Director, I have seen the Preparatory Dance Program make incredible advances.
+We have achieved national recognition in Dance Teacher Magazine, beefed up our schedule to include a wider aray of classes, and have added five new productions for our students.
+Recently we received excellent coverage by the Winston-Salem Journal, further cementing our place as the Piedmont's preeminent ballet conservatory for elementary and middle school students.

 Up until now, the Preparatory Dance Program has been for rising 3rd - 8th graders.
 New for the 2015/16 school year, we are expanding to include the 9th grade.
 This will allow advanced students to continue training with us for a year longer, and further help us prepare them for whatever their next step may be.